MB3hel/AUVControlBoard/docs/docs/user_guide/messages.md

 This message will be acknowledged.
 The acknowledge message will contain no result data.

 **Stability Assist Mode PID Tune Command**
-Used to tune stability assist mode PID controllers (note that the depth PID is also used for depth hold mode).
-It has the following format
+Used to tune stability assist mode PID controllers.
+Note that the rotation PIDs (xrot, yrot, and zrot) are also used in OHOLD mode.
+Likewise, the depth PID is also used in DHOLD mode.
+The command has the following format
 ```none
 'S', 'A', 'S', 'S', 'I', 'S', 'T', 'T', 'N', [which], [kp], [ki], [kd], [limit], [invert]
 ```